“I need to call Sarah.”

 The child started applying their fairness logic with more resistance.
 At first, moderate resistance meant pause and split evenly.
 Higher resistance meant pause longer, consider the situation, dampen the immediate impulse to split equally.

 When you resist applying your logic one way, you change.
-How much resistance you apply determines what response surfaces.
+How much resistance you apply determines what surfaces.

 2.6.2 The Long Path